EvaFro/Pave-Frolli/README.md

 * add some colors and visual affects to make it more user friendly
 * refactor my utils to be easier to read, consise, and efficent
 * add utils to be able to sort by different demagraphics

+# Build
+I used code sandbox since I am on my personal comuputer please feel free to look go there to render it: https://codesandbox.io/embed/github/EvaFro/Pave-Frolli/tree/main/?fontsize=14&hidenavigation=1&theme=dark

+* note you will have to login with github